 The Office of Undergraduate Medical Education is excited to introduce the new Global Health Pathway.
-This pathway is open to all UMass firstyear medical students who are interested in pursuing a four-year curriculum that will prepare them for cultural, clinical and research experiences with underserved populations both in the U.S. and around the globe.
-The Global Health Pathway (GHP) is a four-year curriculum for highly motivated UMass Medical School (UMMS) who choose to gain additional curriculum and experiences in global health during their medical school training.
-Students in the GHP will have the opportunity to explore cultural, public health, clinical and research aspects of global health, with a focus on underserved populations living both in the U.S. and around the globe.
+This pathway is open to all UMass first-year medical students who are interested in pursuing a four-year curriculum that will prepare them for cultural, clinical and research experiences with underserved populations both in the U.S. and around the globe.